 When I first set about learning all the different types of cloth nappies I instantly dismissed pockets as ‘not for me’.
 I didn’t fancy all that stuffing.
 Actually they are probably my favourite type of nappy now as they are so customisable.
 You can ditch any inserts that don’t work for you and get the right absorbency in the right place.

 A pocket nappy is simply a PUL shell with a stay-dry lining.
 They come in velcro and popper waist fastenings, and are typically birth to potty sized.
-The stay-dry lining can be fleece, faux suede cloth, or an athletic mesh – all do essentially the same job.
+The stay-dry lining can be fleece, faux suede cloth, or athletic wicking jersey – all do essentially the same job.

-There will be a pocket opening between the lining and the PUL at one end, typically the back but for some it’s the front.
+There will be a pocket opening between the lining and the PUL at one end (or both), typically the back but for some it’s the front.
 Again that doesn’t matter too much either.

 Most pockets will come with an insert (or two).
 This can be made from microfibre, cotton, bamboo, or hemp (or even a blend of fabric).
 Its also really easy to add additional absorbency to pocket nappies.